From Engineering Policy Guide

 EPG 136 Local Public Agency (LPA) Policy, produced by MoDOT, is intended to be used as a guide for Local Public Agencies (LPAs) that sponsor projects utilizing federal transportation funds.
 An LPA is a city or county governmental entity sponsoring a federally funded transportation project.

-EPG 136 addresses nine local programs that are funded under the current transportation act:
+EPG 136 addresses ten local programs that are funded under the current and prior transportation acts:

 - 1. Highway Bridge Program (BRO)